johnkerl/ctools/README.md

 ctools
 ======

-General-purpose C tools, vintage ANSI
+John Kerl
+1995-2004

+General-purpose C tools, vintage ANSI.
+Some are self-educational:  e.g. teaching myself about how various checksum and crypto algorithms work.
+Others I use regularly in development work, e.g. d2h, h2d, jot, hex, and unhex.